Destination Connection Options

 - Verify that your destination supports Private Endpoint.
 For more information, see Microsoft’s documentation.

-- Contact your Fivetran account manager and provide your Azure-hosted service’s fully-qualified resource ID, including the resource name and resource type of your destination.
+- Open a Fivetran support ticket and provide your Azure-hosted service’s fully-qualified resource ID, including the resource name and resource type of your destination.

 - Wait to receive Private Endpoint request details from Fivetran.
 We create a Private Endpoint using your resource ID, type, and subresource.
 We then initiate a Private Link connection request as part of the Private Endpoint setup and share the details of that request with you.